openMSL/sl-5-9-openmsl-qc-opendrive/checker_bundle_doc.md

 ### check_openmsl_xodr_road_lane_width

-* Description: Lane width must always be greater than 0 or at the start/end point of a lanesection >= 0.
+* Description: Lane width must always be greater than zero or at the start/end point of a lanesection greater or equal to zero.

 ### check_openmsl_xodr_road_lanesection_min_length